SaltyKNIGHT/portfolio-vincent-angkasa/README.md

 Example of things that can be taken from the dataset.
 1. Transit Operator is the one of the most job that people do.
+2. Huge margin between Transit Operator and Special Nurse, but low margin between Special Nurse and Registered Nurse if compare with the former.
-2. Some jobs can pay low base pay but gives high other pay.
+3. Some jobs can pay low base pay but gives high other pay.
-3. Some jobs too have overtime pay, which doesn't necessarily mean high salary.
+4. Some jobs too have overtime pay, which doesn't necessarily mean high salary.
-4. Captain III (Police Department) is the second job that yields highest salary.
+5. Captain III (Police Department) is the second job that yields highest salary.
 The number one is General Manager-Metropolitan Transit Authority.

 ![](https://i.imgur.com/JmhXH2m.png)